Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 6

 The portrayed individual is 47 years old.
-He was born in 1977 in a women’s shelter in Soest and was adopted at the age of two.
-His adoptive parents provided him with a stable home and always spoke openly about his origins.
+He was born in a women’s shelter in Soest and adopted at the age of two.
+His adoptive parents provided him with a stable home and were always open about his origins.
 He is the eldest of four siblings.

-Over the course of his life, he married, became a stepfather to two children, and the biological father of a daughter.
-His marriage was fraught with difficulties, with an intense sexual relationship remaining the only functional aspect for a long time.
+Over the course of his life, he married, became a stepfather to two children, and had a biological daughter with his wife.
+His marriage was marked by many difficulties.

 Photo / Editing: Chris Bolze